graphcommerce-org/graphcommerce/.changeset/quick-walls-speak.md

 '@graphcommerce/next-config': patch
 ---

 Solved an issue where any dynamic route like product pages or search pages would give a 404 during development.
-Upgraded all related packages to the latest versions.